 Early Origins of the Busses family

 Important Dates for the Busses family

 This web page shows only a small excerpt of our Busses research.
-Another 120 words (9 lines of text) covering the years 1207, 1684, 1354 and 1355 are included under the topic Early Busses History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1207, 1684, 1354, 1355, 1524 and 1493 are included under the topic Early Busses History in all our PDF Extended History products and printed products wherever possible.

 Busses Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Busses have been found, including Beare, Bear, Beer, Bere, Beares, Bears, Beers and many more.

 Early Notables of the Busses family (pre 1700)

 Another 55 words (4 lines of text) are included under the topic Early Busses Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Busses family